Economic and Political Overview

 Executive Power

-The president is both the chief of state and head of the government.
-The president and the vice-president are elected by popular vote to serve a five-year term, and are not eligible for a consecutive re-election.
-The president appoints the Cabinet and has executive powers, which include the implementation of the law within the country and running the day-to-day affairs.
+The president is both the chief of state and the head of government.
+The president and the vice-president are elected by popular vote for a five-year term and are not eligible for consecutive re-election but can run again after a five-year gap.
+The president appoints the Cabinet and holds executive powers, which include the implementation of laws within the country and overseeing day-to-day governmental affairs.

 Legislative Power

 The legislature in Panama is unicameral.
-The parliament, called the National Assembly, has 71 seats and its members are elected by popular vote for five-year terms.
-The legislature is a branch of the power which is equal to and independent of the executive.
+The parliament, called the National Assembly, has 71 seats.
+Members are elected by popular vote for five-year terms through a mixed electoral system: 26 members are chosen via single-member constituencies using a first-past-the-post system, and 45 members are elected from multi-member constituencies through proportional representation.
+The legislature is a branch of power that is equal to and independent of the executive.
 Legislative power is vested in both the government and the National Assembly.

 Indicator of Freedom of the Press